Endava/cats/README.md

 - `EmptyStringValuesInHeadersFuzzer` - iterate through each header and send requests with empty String values in the targeted header
 - `ExtraHeaderFuzzer` - send a 'happy' flow request and add an extra field inside the request called 'Cats-Fuzzy-Header'
 - `LargeValuesInHeadersFuzzer` - iterate through each header and send requests with large values in the targeted header
+- `LeadingControlCharsInHeadersFuzzer` - iterate through each header and prefix values with control chars
+- `LeadingWhitespacesInHeadersFuzzer` - iterate through each header and prefix value with unicode separators
 - `LeadingSpacesInHeadersFuzzer` - iterate through each header and send requests with spaces prefixing the value in the targeted header
-- `NullValuesInHeadersFuzzer` - iterate through each header and send requests with null values in the targeted header
 - `RemoveHeadersFuzzer` - iterate through each header and remove different combinations of them
+- `OnlyControlCharsInHeadersFuzzer` - iterate through each header and replace value with control chars
-- `SpacesOnlyInHeadersFuzzer` - iterate through each header and send requests with empty spaces in the targeted header
+- `OnlySpacesInHeadersFuzzer` - iterate through each header and replace value with spaces
+- `OnlyWhitespacesInHeadersFuzzer` - iterate through each header and replace value with unicode separators
-- `TrailingSpacesInHeadersFuzzer` - iterate through each header and send requests with trailing spaces in the targeted header
+- `TrailingSpacesInHeadersFuzzer` - iterate through each header and send requests with trailing spaces in the targeted header \
+- `TrailingControlCharsInHeadersFuzzer` - iterate through each header and trail values with control chars
+- `TrailingWhitespacesInHeadersFuzzer` - iterate through each header and trail values with unicode separators
 - `UnsupportedAcceptHeadersFuzzer` - send a request with a unsupported Accept header and expect to get 406 code
 - `UnsupportedContentTypesHeadersFuzzer` - send a request with a unsupported Content-Type header and expect to get 415 code